KhanhNguyen228/KhanhNguyen228/Google Capstone Project Final.md

 - Send training reminders before the most active hour.
 - Bellabeat should also focus on the privacy of their user's personal.

+### Note: This data collection has limitations because of the sample size; additional research is needed.